nxrighthere/ENet-CSharp/README.md

 `Event.Type` returns a type of the event.

-`Event.Peer` returns a peer that generated a connect, disconnect, receive, or timeout event.
+`Event.Peer` returns a peer that generated a connect, disconnect, receive or a timeout event.

 `Event.ChannelID` returns a channel ID on the peer that generated the event, if appropriate.

-`Event.Data` returns a user-supplied data, if appropriate.
+`Event.Data` returns user-supplied data, if appropriate.

 `Event.Packet` returns a packet associated with the event, if appropriate.